5.6 Children Displaying Harmful Sexual Behaviour

 Different social workers should be allocated for the child who is the victim and the child who has harmed, even when they remain in the same household, to ensure that they are both supported through the process of enquiry and that each child’s needs are fully assessed and met.

+Allegations of Sexual Harm by children need a different approach to be adopted in the Strategy Meeting.
 The Strategy Meeting(s) will be convened and chaired by Surrey Children's Services and a record made.
-The following individuals should be invited to the meeting:
+The following individuals should be invited to the meeting, in all cases ACT/SFS and SARC must be consulted with by the lead social worker: and a written record of their conversations/discussions should be included in notes:

 - A representative from A.C.T (in relation to the meeting on the abusing child);